County unit system: Legal challenges and overturning

 Several lawsuits were filed in the 1940s and 1950s challenging the constitutionality of the system.
-These lawsuits were rejected by the Supreme Court on the grounds that apportionment issues should be handled by individual states.
+These lawsuits were rejected by the U.S. Supreme Court on the grounds that apportionment issues should be handled by individual states.
 In 1962, however, the Supreme Court reversed its opinion, ruling in the Tennessee case of Baker v.
 Carr that redistricting issues present justiciable questions, thus enabling federal courts to intervene in and to decide reapportionment cases.

 Following the 1962 Baker v.
-Carr decision, James Sanders, a voter in Fulton County, filed a lawsuit in the U.S. District Court for Northern Georgia which challenged the legality of the county unit system.
+Carr decision, James Sanders, a voter in Fulton County, filed a lawsuit in the U.S. District Court for the Northern District of Georgia which challenged the legality of the county unit system.
 James H. Gray, the chairman of the State Executive Committee of the Democratic Party, was one of the defendants named in the suit.
 Judge Griffin Bell ruled in Sanders' favor, issuing an injunction against using the system just months before the 1962 gubernatorial primary.

 Gray appealed the decision to the Supreme Court, which on March 8, 1963, rendered a decision by a vote of 8–1 declaring the county unit system unconstitutional in its current form.
 In the majority opinion, Justice William O. Douglas wrote, "The concept of political equality ... can mean only one thing—one person, one vote."
 The Gray v.
 Sanders case was the first "one person, one vote" decision handed down by the Supreme Court.